kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_matmul.md

 a @ b
 ```

-Similarly, to calculate the dot product between two matrices:
+Similarly, to calculate the dot product of two matrices:

 $$
 \begin{bmatrix}